 by Sue Fliess, illustrated by Emma Randall

-Book Activity: After you’ve built your leprechaun traps with your class, give our no prep writing passages a try!
+After you've built your leprechaun traps with your class, work on writing skills & imaginative thinking when you give our no prep writing passages a try!
 Students will write about how they would catch a leprechaun on the loose.

 by Eve Bunting, illustrated by Emily Arnold McCully

-Book Activity: Leprechauns love to count their gold!
-Have students practice being leprechauns (minus all the mischief!) with March Math Centers and Math Puzzles for 1st Grade and 2nd Grade.
+Leprechauns love to count their gold!
+Reinforce math skills in a fun, thematic way by having students practice being leprechauns (minus all the mischief!) with March Math Centers and Math Puzzles for 1st Grade and 2nd Grade.
 Students can practice money counting skills, compare numbers with shamrocks and leprechaun hats, find the end of the rainbow with sums practice, and so much more with these spring-themed math centers!

 by Teresa Bateman, illustrated by Kelly Murphy